SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 Can be found as TODO:eduard.pdf

 ## Appendix 2.3 Diagrams
-### Complete Learning Activity Activity Diagram
+### Learning and Achievement Activity Diagram
-Can be found as CompleteLearningAcitivity.png
+Can be found as LearningAndAchievement.png
 ### Domain Model
 Can be found as DomainModel.png
 ### Enhanced Entity Relationship Diagram